yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 During our alpha testing, participants complete a set of tasks with functional, but not fully-featured products.
 The participants in the tests are given a set of pre-defined tasks to accomplish and asked about how they felt about their experiences vs. their expectations.
 These tests are designed to identify common stumbling blocks and any unforeseen difficulties that arise when users test the core functionality of a product.
-With this approach, we could test that the solutions we come up with were intuitive before spending time adding extra features.
+With this approach, we can test that the solutions we come up with are intuitive before spending time adding extra features.

 ### Challenge Syntax